-Rarely do people with lazy childhoods grow up to be diligent adults, because they’ll bring the habits they developed in their childhood into adulthood; therefore, the best approach is to start training children to have a strong work ethic when they’re young.
-The work they do depends on their strength and maturity, but even at a young age, they can do jobs around the house, and sometimes even in the surrounding neighborhood.
+People with lazy childhoods rarely grow up to be diligent adults because they’ll bring the habits they developed in their childhood into adulthood; therefore, the best approach is to start training children to have a strong work ethic when they’re young.
+Their work depends on their strength and maturity, but even at a young age, they can do jobs around the house and sometimes even in the surrounding neighborhood.

 In the church I pastor, we strive to take care of our needs ourselves as opposed to paying people to do it for us.
 This means we have a schedule for families to clean the church, instead of hiring a janitor to do it.
 We have church workdays versus hiring people for maintenance and repairs.
 When church cleaning and workdays take place, families perform these tasks together.
 Children work alongside adults.
 Unfortunately, in some churches, children might be the least likely to serve, but this is the opposite of what should be the case.